VIEW MAPS & PROVIDE FEEDBACK

 - Upper Four Mile Canyon Creek

-Other area waterway floodplain maps will be released in the summer of 2017 as part of the CHAMP Phase II study.
+Other area waterway floodplain maps will be released in the fall of 2017 as part of the CHAMP Phase II study.
 The floodplain mapping will be recommended for local adoption as it is reviewed and approved by the county.
 This will allow the county to base floodplain regulations on the best available data.
 Later, upon final FEMA approval and adoption, the floodplain mapping will become effective for both regulatory and flood insurance purposes.
 Read more about these components of the floodplain remapping process on the Floodplain Mapping and Code Amendments page and the National Flood Insurance (NFIP) page.

 To educate and engage residents, Boulder County will provide information and updates throughout the state’s process via this website and a variety of other platforms.
 Use the links on the right side of this page to learn more about this effort.